Start of Main Content

 During the Holocaust, the police were central figures not just in maintaining public order but also in combating so-called racial enemies of the Nazi state.
 They also played a key role in the concentration, deportation, and murder of Jews in Nazi-controlled Europe.
 Explore this history through the links below.

-The Museum engages with law enforcement at the federal, state, and local level to learn about the role of police in Nazi Germany and to reflect on their role in a democratic society today.
+The Museum engages with law enforcement at the federal, state, and local level to learn about the role of police in Nazi Germany and to reflect on their role in a democratic society.

 About the LEAS Program